masaun/ZK-energy-trading-in-RISC0/README.md

 ## Overview

-- This is the ZK (Zero-Knowledge) based Energy Trading Platform in `zkVM / Boundless` powered by `RISC Zero`, which is the decentralized energy trading platform that consists of the ZK programs (ZK circuits) and the smart contracts.
+- This is the `ZK` (`Zero-Knowledge`) based Energy Trading Platform, which is the decentralized energy trading platform that consists of the ZK programs in [`zkVM / Boundless`](https://beboundless.xyz/) powered by [RISC Zero](https://risczero.com/) and smart contracts in Solidity/Foundry.

 - By trading energy through this platform, each actor would get the following merits:
   - an energy producer ('s smart meter) can create a sell order of a specified-amount of energy **without revealing** a **`whole` amount of energy-produced**.

-  - meanwhile, an energy consumer ('s smart meter) can buy create a buy order of a desired-amount of energy, which is validated and a `proof` is attested via a ZK circuit.
+  - meanwhile, an energy consumer ('s smart meter) can buy create a buy order of a desired-amount of energy, which is validated and a `proof` is attested via a ZK program (ZK circuit).

 <br>